1st Edition

 Biography

-Fred Dervin is a Professor of Multicultural Education at the University of Helsinki, Finland.
-Professor Dervin specializes in intercultural communication education, the sociology of multiculturalism, and student and academic mobility.
-He is widely published in different languages (over 200 articles and 80 books).
-Recent books published with Routledge include Communicating around Interculturality in Research and Education (2023), The Paradoxes of Interculturality: A Toolbox of Out-of-the-box Ideas for Intercultural Communication Education (2022), Flexing Interculturality (with Hamza R’boul; 2023).
-Over a career of 25 years, Dervin has made substantial contributions to scholarship on interculturality in both communication and education.
+Fred Dervin is a renowned scholar in the field of intercultural communication education and research, serving as a Professor of Multicultural Education at the University of Helsinki (Finland).
+Over his illustrious career, Dervin has contributed significantly to analyse, interrogate and disrupt discourses of interculturality with over 200 articles and 80 books.
+Recent books published with Routledge include Communicating around Interculturality in Research and Education (2023), The Paradoxes of Interculturality: A Toolbox of Out‑of‑the‑Box Ideas for Intercultural Communication Education (2022), and Flexing Interculturality (with Hamza R’boul; 2023).
+Dervin is included in the Stanford Elsevier List of the world’s best scientists (Top 2%).

-Hamza R’boul is a research assistant professor in the Department of International Education at the Education University of Hong Kong.
-His research interests include intercultural education, (higher) education in the Global South, decolonial endeavours in education, cultural politics of language teaching and postcoloniality.
+Hamza R’boul is Research Assistant Professor in the Department of International Education at the Education University of Hong Kong.
+His research interests include intercultural education, (higher) education in the Global South, decolonial endeavours in education and cultural politics of language teaching and postcoloniality.